tardate/LittleCodingKata/tools/s3sync/README.md

      17.|-- 38.104.105.82                                      0.0%    10  208.0 210.5 198.3 227.7  10.1
      18.|-- 76.191.80.11                                       0.0%    10  211.9 214.1 186.9 295.4  32.4

+The scripted sync example can also be used with wasabi by providing the correct profile and endpoint details:

+    $ AWS_PROFILE=wasabi AWS_ENDPOINT_URL=https://s3.wasabisys.com ./sync_example.sh

+    This script demonstrates some s3 sync procedures.

+    THIS IS DESTRUCTIVE:

+    * it recreates the AWS S3 bucket: backup.example.lck.com
+    * it recreates the local folder: backup_example_folder
+    * it recreates the local folder: backup_example_folder_clone

+    For S3 commands it will use the AWS_PROFILE=wasabi --endpoint-url=https://s3.wasabisys.com

+    About to proceed ..
+Are you sure? (y/n)

 ## Credits and References